amuuu/os-notes/README.md

     - Entry 1 points to pages for data
     - Entry 1023 points to pages for stack

-**There's still another problem:** Multi-level page table works for 32-bit memory Doesn’t work for 64-bit memory; it gets too big.
+**There's still another problem:** Multi-level page table works for 32-bit memory Doesn’t work for 64-bit memory because it still gets too big.

 ### Inverted page table
 - Keep one entry per (real) page frame in the “inverted” table.